Skip to Main Content

 The first lesions, according to the CDC, develop on the tongue and in the mouth before spreading to the skin and becoming raised.
 The lesions, which fill with pus, remain for five to seven days before beginning to crust.
 They typically scab over by the end of the second week and remain for about another week before starting to fall off.
 An infected person is contagious from the start of the flu-like symptoms until all scabs have fallen off.

 “The rash traditionally seen with mpox starts in the center of the body, the face, or the head, and then moves outward to the extremities.
 That is the classic presentation,” Dr. Azar says.
-“But with the current worldwide outbreak, it does not always follow this pattern.
-In many cases, lesions are only seen in the genital area or around the anus.
+“But with the 2022 worldwide outbreak, it did not always follow this pattern.
+In many cases, lesions were only seen in the genital area or around the anus.
 It’s important to recognize that these lesions could be mistaken for sexually transmitted diseases, such as syphilis or herpes, which also have lesions in those areas.”

 Those infected might only experience a rash.
 Others may get a rash first, followed by other symptoms.
 Most illnesses clear up in two to four weeks.
 If you have new or unexplained rashes, sores, or other symptoms, you should see your health care provider.